Why It Works

 Freshly ground black pepper

-Combine shrimp, baking soda, salt, and sugar in a medium bowl and toss to coat.
+In a medium bowl, combine shrimp, baking soda, salt, and sugar and toss to coat.
 Thread shrimp onto sets of 2 skewers, alternating heads to tails and pushing shrimp so that they are nestled snugly together; you should have about 6 shrimp on each set of skewers.
 Lay skewers on top of a baking dish so that shrimp are suspended above bottom of dish.
 Transfer to refrigerator and allow to rest for 1 hour.
-Meanwhile, combine half of garlic and half of olive oil in a small bowl.
-Combine remaining garlic, olive oil, lemon zest and juice, and parsley leaves in a large bowl.
-Set aside.
+Meanwhile, in a small bowl, combine half of garlic and half of olive oil in a small bowl and set aside.
+In a large bowl, combine remaining garlic, olive oil, lemon zest and juice, and parsley leaves and set aside.